MarMigMon/doof/README.md

   * [x] Users can add as many steps and ingredients as needed and delete them in any order on long click
   * [x] Add and Remove steps buttons autoscroll the screen as they are clicked
   * [x] Content inputted is saved when changing tabs in navigation menu
-* [x] Fragments and tabs are persisted across configuration changes

 **Recipe Details**
 * [x] User can edit their own recipes via the detail screens